julianpoemp/webspace-backup/README.md

 # webspace-backup
 Easy to use backup script for web-spaces via ftp or ftps.
-Compatible to windows, linux and macos systems.
+Compatible to Windows, Linux and MacOS systems.

 **This project is still in development**.

 ## Why?
-Because I haven't found any good and easy-to-use backup scripts that fit my needs.
+Because I haven't found any good and easy-to-use backup scripts that fits my needs.

 ## What is the aim of this project?
 The aim is to provide an easy-to-use script for all operating systems that backups both data from webspace and SQL Databases altogether.
 That is what most people need.